jneem/sweeper/docs/sweep.typ

 For the other inequality, the ordering condition implies that $alpha^j_(-,epsilon) (y) <= alpha^i_(+,epsilon) (y)$ for every $j <= i$.
 Therefore this inequality still holds for the maximum over these $j$.
 ]

-So once we have our family of approximate sweep-lines, we can go back and perturb the lines so that our approximate ordering is exact.

 One consequence of our approximate approach is that we need to do a little extra bookkeeping to maintain the continuity of the input paths: when one segment exits and its path-neighbor enters, we need to remember